deepu-cyriac/caching-next-app/README.md

 - Data Cache
+  .Next.js stores & reuses fetched data until it's revalidated .Data is stored in internally managed server side cache.
+Use revalidatePath() after changing some data to tell Next.js to use fresh data.
-  .Next.js stores & reuses fetched data until it's revalidated .This avoids unnecessary requests to the data source & speeds up the application .The cache persists until it's revalidated(manually or after a set time)
+  .This avoids unnecessary requests to the data source & speeds up the application .The cache persists until it's revalidated(manually or after a set time)